cdlm/bibhtmlize/README.markdown

 # bibhtmlize

-`bibhtmlize` is a Ruby wrapper around a deviously hacked [BibTeX](http://www.bibtex.org/) style that generates HTML rather than TeX output.
+`bibhtmlize` is a Ruby wrapper around a rather deviously hacked [BibTeX style that generates HTML][bibhtml] rather than TeX output.
-It reads a BibTeX database file, and produces a sorted list of entries on stdout.
+It reads a [BibTeX database file](http://www.bibtex.org/), and produces a sorted list of entries on stdout.

+Most common use case, for inclusion in a larger web page:

     bibhtmlize foo.bib > foo.partial.html

-    # add basic <html><head> etc to make a (technically) complete HTML page:
+To add `<html><head>` etc. and produce a very basic but technically complete HTML document:

     bibhtmlize --wrap foo.bib > foo.html

+The default BibTeX style classifies entries per publication type (journals, conferences, workshops, etc) as is usual for someone's list of scientific publications.
+That can be changed by using a different style, e.g. the original one from [Bibhtml][]:

+    bibhtmlize --style plainhtml foo.bib > foo.html

 See also `bibhtmlize --help`.